calinalexandru/chord-illustrator-js/README.md

 ##### @param(name: string)

-Title displayed at the top.
+The title is displayed at the top.
 Omit the property to hide.

 ```js
 name: 'Am';